Pei-wen-code/react_restaurant/README.md

   - make reservation accordingly
   - pay table reservation fee once the reservation is made
   - manage their email
-* Restaurant owners can
+* Restaurant owners
   - also have the above features
-  - edit or delete existing bookings
+  - can edit or delete existing bookings
-  - create, edit and delete items in the menu
+  - can create, edit and delete items in the menu

 # Technical skills
 * Create React APP // Creating a React app and its environment